The Speed You Need

 Many people like to go out to the country to relax and feel refreshed.
 They comment on how fresh the air is, how quite things are, how relaxing the scenery is, and how dark the nights are without all those electric lights shining all the time.
 Each of these elements has positive effects, but there is another, more subtle, reason.
 In an urban environment, biofields—chi fields—are constantly being bombarded and permeated and agitated not just by naturally produced magnetic and electromagnetic fields but by what amounts to millions of human-generated electromagnetic signals at any given moment.
-Most of those human-generated fields are relatively short-range signals, though, that become imperceptible once farther away, such as at a remote beach or forest or mountaintop.
+Most of those human-generated fields, though, are relatively short-range signals that become imperceptible or are blocked once farther away, such as at a remote beach or forest or mountaintop.
 No wonder we feel better in places like those.

 Moving slowly gives one the opportunity to relax one’s body, and once that’s relaxed, to use awareness to observe and sense the circulation of internal energy.
 This will lead to techniques to augment that energy and impart conscious control over it.
 And in the doing, one also gains greater awareness of the impact that external energy—positive and negative—has on one’s being.
 Just as awareness of chi flow leads to control of that flow, awareness of the impact of external energy can lead one to be able to deal with it in beneficial ways.
 For positive energy, this might be learning to absorb it rather than to reject it out of fear or ignorance.
 For negative energy, it might be learning to shunt it aside or otherwise deal with it without absorbing it or trying to shove back at it—a strategy that often leads to escalation of the negativity.

 Regarding negative energy on a purely physical level—as with an attack—this means redirecting incoming negative force instead of being impacted by it.
 But the same principle works on intellectual and emotional levels, too.
 The key is to not allow oneself to become involved in or attached to the negativity, but to try to lead it into emptiness where it has nothing upon which to act.
 One response to a verbal attack is to argue back, but another is to shrug and turn away.
-And for an emotional equivalent, try suspending a pillow with one hand and punching it with the other.
-That’s antagonism meeting sympathy.
+For a practical equivalent, try suspending a pillow with one hand and punching it with the other.
+That’s antagonism meeting emptiness.